Gold gains Rs 460; Silver rallies by Rs 1,035 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-New Delhi, Sept 29: Gold rose by Rs 460 to Rs 49,960 per 10 gram in the national capital on Thursday (September 29) amid a rally in prices of the precious metal in international market, according to HDFC Securities.
+NEW DELHI, Sept 29: Gold rose by Rs 460 to Rs 49,960 per 10 gram in the national capital on Thursday amid a rally in prices of the precious metal in international market, according to HDFC Securities.

 In the previous trade, the yellow metal settled at Rs 49,500 per 10 gram.